Posted Date: 09/27/2022

-USD 449 is required to post our reopening plan by June 22, 2021.
-The plan is a working document, and we will continue to revise and update the district website to reflect changes as necessary.
+This plan is a working document, and we will continue to revise and update to reflect changes as necessary.

 Describe how the district will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC: